On Error Correction for Nonvolatile Processing-In-Memory: Conclusion Discussion

-While memory errors are extensively studied, error detection and correction (ECC) for processing in memory (PiM) requires rethinking due to the dynamic nature of the data to be protected.
-In this study, we explore ECC mechanisms to improve the reliability of PiM operations.
-To this end, we first compile the specification for an ideal PiM-oriented ECC and revisit potential candidate ECCs from the feasibility perspective.
-Taking advantage of the partition-level parallelism in emerging PiM substrates, we propose a low overhead PiM pipeline for parity and ECC updates, covering both detection and correction.
-We also cover the electrical requirements for the required primitives such as two-output PiM gates as well as matched control voltages for partition-level parallelism.
-We evaluate the proposed approach using Spin-Transfer Torque (STT) and Spin-Hall Effect (SHE) Magnetic Tunnel Junction (MTJ) based PiM substrates, along with Resistive Random Access Memory (ReRAM).
-We show that our parity-preservation pipeline outperforms dual modular redundancy, while the Hamming code update pipeline delivers a better area vs. latency trade-off than space/time variants of triple modular redundancy.
+While memory errors are extensively studied, error detection and correction for processing in memory (PiM) requires rethinking due to the highly dynamic nature of the data to be protected.
+In this study, we investigate various techniques to improve the reliability of nonvolatile PiM operations.
+We compile the specification for a PiM-oriented ideal error correction scheme and explore the design space.

+We propose several solutions based on Hamming codes (\hamming) and TMR ({\tmr}), and characterize their time and space complexity along with energy efficiency under iso-error-coverage (guaranteed single error correction), considering representative nonvolatile PiM technologies -- spanning ReRAM and MRAM variants.
+Key novel aspects which apply to all design points include: Single error protection guarantee due to error correction and detection at {\em logic level} granularity; full system design featuring an external checker with optimized data transfer to/from the checker; design modularity and straight-forward extension to stronger codes with protection guarantees for larger number of errors (such as BCH). \hamming\ and \tmr\ by construction provide {guaranteed} protection against computation-induced errors and inherently cover memory/storage errors, including potential errors in the input data.

+We assume that the PiM substrate corresponds to a stand-alone accelerator, which may be connected to a host machine but which is not tightly integrated into the memory hierarchy of the host.
+In this case we can provide full coverage for both logic and memory.
+We can catch memory errors if corresponding memory cells serve as gate inputs or outputs.
+When used as a dedicated accelerator for large scale memory intensive applications, this generally is the case for the vast majority of the cells \cite{nejatollahi2020cryptopim, cilasun2021spiking, imani2019floatpim, chowdhury2022cram, khalifa2021filtpim}.

+However, even if memory cells do not serve as logic gate inputs or outputs, we can designate the ``computation'' as a trivial buffering operation to cover pure memory errors.

+If, on the other hand, the PiM substrate is tightly integrated with the memory hierarchy and is only occasionally used for smaller scale computations (as opposed to a dedicated accelerator), it is plausible to assume that the portion of the memory contained in the PiM substrate remains unchanged most of the time.
+Accordingly, lower-overhead classical fault tolerance techniques may become applicable.